-The Plan will offer COBRA continuation coverage to qualified beneficiaries only after the Plan Administrator has been notified that a qualifying event has occurred.
-The employer must notify the Plan Administrator of the following qualifying events:

-- The end of employment or reduction of hours of employment; - Death of the employee; or - The employee's becoming entitled to Medicare benefits (under Part A, Part B, or both).
+The plan will offer COBRA continuation coverage to qualified beneficiaries only after the Plan Administrator has been notified that a qualifying event has occurred.
+When the qualifying event is the end of employment or reduction of hours of employment, death of the employee, or the employee's becoming entitled to and elects Medicare benefits to be primary while still working (under Part A, Part B, or both), the employer must notify the Plan Administrator of the qualifying event.